 The common area has a warm stove at the center with four benches around it.
 It feels very nice to sit in front of it after the long day of trekking.
 Everywhere else it is bitterly cold.
 Vapors of sweat rise from our clothes.
 Some trekkers are drying their wet socks and clothes drenched in sweat.

-In the teahouse lodges in Phakding and Namche we seemed to be the only clients.
-In Deboche there are many clients, and the dining room is almost fully occupied.
+In the teahouse lodges in Phakding and Namche, it appeared that we were the only clients.
+In Deboche there are many clients, and the dining room is nearly full.
 There is one group of nine trekkers and three guides.
 Two Aussies, three Brits and four Americans, one of their guides tells us.
 There are five men and four women, including two couples.
 One trekker from Cambridge, U.K. is playing a game of chess with a guide.
 He is a bit irritated as another guide, watching the game, makes suggestions about possible moves.
 Four trekkers are playing a card game.
 One woman is arranging for a hot shower, which costs $5.
 Others are reading or checking their phones.
 An American trekker from the group says that his wife is unhappy that he came alone and would want him to come back again with her.
 But he will try to convince her to go on the Annapurna base camp trek, rather than redo this trek.
-He asks his guide, who looks like a boy, whether the boy guide could be his guide on the Annapurna trek as well.
-“Sure,” says the boy guide, “Make the request to the trekking company.”
+The trekker asks his guide, who looks like a boy, whether he could again be the trekker’s guide on the Annapurna trek.
+“Sure,” says the boy-guide, “Make the request to the trekking company.”

 Two men, who don’t have a guide, are sitting silently in one corner of the dining room and observing the whole scene.
 One woman trekker is sitting on a nearby seat with her guide.